Chaotic Pop-Up Block Parties Disrupt North Baltimore Neighborhood

 In a statement to WJZ, Baltimore Police said: “as officers responded to close down the event, several fights broke out among the young people.
 Officers arrested a juvenile and also recovered two handguns on the scene while closing down the event.
 Medics were called to the scene to assist possible injured individuals.”

-According to residents, the parties started on the weekend of July 4th and now, Clayton is thinking about leaving the neighborhood, “I wanna move from out here, it’s not safe…there’s no respect.”
+According to residents, the parties started on the weekend of July 4th and now, Clayton is thinking about leaving the neighborhood, “I wanna move from out here, it’s not safe… there’s no respect.”

-Police say they’re working with the community and additional city agencies to address ongoing concerns about these parties and the use of the park for un-permitted events.
+Police say they’re working with the community and additional city agencies to address ongoing concerns about these parties and the use of the park for unpermitted events.